 And from there, it was suggested in my mind, it felt like it came from God for an angel felt like it was a thought that didn’t feel like it was my own.
-And it said this “Well, going to those AA meetings might be a part of the anything that you just offered”.
+And it said this “Well, going to those AA meetings might be part of anything that you just offer.”

-I started going Alcoholics Anonymous meetings, and I continue to stick with the original state of desperation when I came to AA.
+I started going to Alcoholics Anonymous meetings, and I continued to stick with the original state of desperation when I came to AA.

-I started thinking “I’m sober, I got this, I can run my life, I go to a couple of AA meetings a week and I can run my life”.
+I started thinking, “I’m sober, I’ve got this, I can run my life, I go to a couple of AA meetings a week and I can run my life.”

 And then when the desire to drink came back, I realized “Oh my god, I’m insane, I’m insane, sober”.

-Something is really messed up in here sober and I clearly don’t know how to fix it and I started just desperately praying to God to stay sober almost constantly.
-In fact, my head was so crazy and go like this.
+Something is really messed up here sober and I clearly don’t know how to fix it and I started just desperately praying to God to stay sober almost constantly.
+In fact, my head was so crazy and it went like this.